 At the University of Vermont, where he received his undergraduate and graduate degrees in History, Jeff served for 17 years as an administrator for the College of Arts and Sciences as well as Lecturer in the History Department.
 He worked in the Dean's Office and taught courses in Latin American history, US history, Cuba history, and Central American history.
 Since its founding Jeff has been a member of UVM's Center for Research in Vermont.

 At UVM he met faculty members who had worked in Africa and sought to convince him that he should trade his MG Midget for a Land Rover.
-After all, they noted, Rovers North, a Land Rover specialty company, had just opened up in nearby Westford.
+After all, they noted, Rovers North, a Land Rover specialist and distributor of Land Rover Genuine Parts,, had just opened up in nearby Westford.

 Why rely on a British car as a daily driver in Vermont?
-Jeff was immersed in vision of Land Rovers as a child, courtesy of his mother's upbringing in England and her family's insistence that she receive a flood of British publications.
+Jeff was immersed in vision of Land Rovers as a child, courtesy of his British family's insistence in sending a flood of British publications.
 His father always brought home sports car magazines, culminating in an unsuccessful lobbying effort for an Austin Healey 3000 as the next "family car."
-A request for a Land Rover was dismissed out of hand as yet another Buick convertible was purchased instead.
+(A request for a Land Rover was dismissed out of hand as yet another Buick convertible was purchased instead.)

 As any veteran of the BMC-Triumph-British Leyland-Jaguar/Rover/Triumph corporate wars remembers, you needed to have an intrepid spirit to run a British car as a daily driver.
 The pullout of Land Rover in 1974 from the US market did not ease fears that your car could be hung up for parts and service.
 It was hard enough to get parts for an MG, which annually exported nearly 20,000 cars to the US, let alone Land Rover, which barely sent 1,500 cars here each year.
 Yet Jeff persisted in relying on well-used sports cars as daily drivers; at times, it made for a lot of walking to work.